christianj6/Assessing-Translatability/README.md

-Corpora

-Three corpora must be downloaded from the http://opus.nlpl.eu/ website.
+Three corpora must also be downloaded from the http://opus.nlpl.eu/ website.
 They should be downloaded as aligned MOSES format and the respective files named according to the variables in extractor_3.py and placed in the same directory.

 http://opus.nlpl.eu/Europarl.php